michaelspatrick/osmetrics/README.md

 Many variables were added to show what was possible.
 Some of these may not be of interest.
 I just wanted to see what kind of stuff was possible and would tweak these over time.

 Also, none of the calculations were rounded.
-This was done just to keep precision for graphing of values but could easily be canged later.
+This was done just to keep precision for graphing of values but could easily be changed later.

 If there is interest, this could be expanded to add more metrics and unnecessary ones removed.
 Just looking for feedback.